Create the coding target fields

 Advanced Study Versioning (ASV) does not support the addition of new coding target fields for existing subjects.

-This is because the code map, comprised of the mappings between form questions and the applicable dictionary level, is established and locked for a subject when the visit is initiated.
+This is because the code map, comprised of the associations defined during form design for each coding target and its corresponding dictionary level, is locked for a subject when the visit is first initiated.
 For more information, see About Advanced Study Versioning (ASV)

-1. Open the form, click Add, and select the Text option.
+1. Open the form, select Add, and then choose the Text option.

 2. Enter the question title, for example, System Organ Class Code.